hasinhayder/hydra/README.md

 }
 ```

-For any unsuccsesful attempt, you will receive a 401 response.
+For any unsuccsesful attempt, you will receive a 401 error response.

 ```json
 {